Piyush-Gupta-01/CryptoScore/README.md

-# CryptoScore - Blockchain-Based Credit Scoring Platform
+# CryptoScore - Blockchain-Based Credit Scoring Platform (CredTech Hackathon - 2025)

 A revolutionary blockchain-based credit scoring system for crypto lending with AI-powered risk assessment, built for the hackathon.